 2. Natural Balance Limited Ingredient Diets Small Breed – Lamb Meal & Brown Rice

-This small breed formula is packed full of flavor and nutrients for your furry companion.
-It has lamb meal and brown rice as the two main ingredients, and the protein analysis is 21%, which is plenty for an adult dog.
+This small breed formula is full of flavor and nutrients for your furry companion.
+It has lamb meal and brown rice as the main ingredients, and the protein analysis is 21%, which is plenty for an adult dog.
 It is limited in carbohydrates but focuses on maintaining digestive health, as well as skin and coat health.

 The Limited Ingredient Diet minimizes the number of ingredients used to reduce allergies and food sensitivities.
 It offers 12% crude fat and 4% crude fiber, which meets nutritional standards established by the AAFCO.